World-Class Athletes Who Choose NiTOR

 Leslie is currently developing a relationship with her local police department to teach officers about the effects of domestic violence and the emotional side of reporting.
 She is also working toward becoming a motivational speaker.
 “I want to reach women that are suffering from self-limiting beliefs that others have put on them.
 I want them to understand that abuse does not define who you are or what you will become.”

-Chris McGrail President and Founder Utah Powerlifting, 782 lb. squat All-Time record, 716 lb. deadlift World Record at 181 lbs.
+Chris McGrail President and Founder Utah Powerlifting, 955 lb. squat All-Time World Record at 5x body weight, 800 lb. deadlift RAW World Record at 4x body weight, competing at 181 lbs.

 Chris McGrail graduated from the United States Military Academy at West Point with a degree in Engineering Management and Mechanical Engineering.
-While on active duty, he continued on to complete his Master of Science and Master of Business Administration degrees and earned several professional certifications including: US Army Master Fitness Trainer, Certified Strength & Conditioning Specialist (CSCS), and NSCA Certified Personal Trainer.
+While on active duty, he completed his Master of Science and Master of Business Administration degrees and earned several professional certifications including: US Army Master Fitness Trainer, Certified Strength & Conditioning Specialist (CSCS), and NSCA Certified Personal Trainer.

 As an Army Officer he deployed to the Middle East multiple times in his career and was awarded the Bronze Star and Presidential Unit Citation in conjunction with his combat service in Iraq.
 During the initial Iraq invasion in 2003 he was one of the first combat troops to enter Iraq, and he helped spearhead the assault on Baghdad that toppled Saddam Hussein’s regime and liberated the Iraqi people.
 During that “Thunder Run” mission, Saddam’s forces ambushed Chris’s team with chemical weapons fire.
 Chris and several members of his team suffered from the exposure, and three soldiers were killed that day.
 Like many of our brave heroes, Chris returned home from war bearing physical and mental scars that he will carry throughout his life.